LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch1_pipeline_optimizations/01_06_challenge_optimize_a_pipeline/README.md

 1. Log into Bitbucket and create a new repository.
 1. Add the exercise files.
-1. From the **Pipelines** menu, run the pipeline once to enable pipline settings.
+1. From the **Pipelines** menu, run the pipeline once to enable pipeline settings.

     ![Run initial pipeline, step 1](./images/SCR-20250103-trnw-run-initial-pipeline-1.png)